 As well as feeling joy, love and happiness at the birth of your baby, this period can also be extremely stressful and overwhelming.
 It is not unusual to feel quite exhausted and unhappy or tearful for several months after having your baby.

-Many parents find it difficult to focus on their own needs after having a new baby - especially if she is unwell.
-This is understandable, but using some of your energy to take care of yourself will help your baby in the long run because it means you'll be in a better position to take care of her.
+Many parents find it difficult to focus on their own needs after having a new baby – especially if the baby is unwell.
+This is understandable, but using some of your energy to take care of yourself will help your baby in the long run because it means you'll be in a better position to take care of them.

 Symptoms of depression